akingdom/llux-website/reference.what/ecosystem.md

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐
 │  LAYER 1: USER INTENT                                                       │
 │  What the user wants to achieve.                                            │
 │                                                                             │
 │  "I want a counter app.
 The user clicks a button and the number goes up."   │
 └─────────────────────────────────────────────────────────────────────────────┘
                                       │
                                       ▼
 ┌─────────────────────────────────────────────────────────────────────────────┐
 │  LAYER 2: DESIGN INTENT                                                     │
 │  What the designer wants the UI to look like.                               │
 │                                                                             │
 │  "The counter is in the center.
 The button is below it and is blue."        │
 └─────────────────────────────────────────────────────────────────────────────┘
                                       │
                                       ▼
 ┌─────────────────────────────────────────────────────────────────────────────┐
 │  LAYER 3: IMPLEMENTATION INTENT                                             │
 │  What the developer wants the system to do.                                 │
 │                                                                             │
 │  "The counter is state.
 The button triggers an action.
-The state updates."│
+The state updates."  │
 └─────────────────────────────────────────────────────────────────────────────┘
 ```